qkzk/fm/development.md

       1100 -> 891 errors
 - [x] FIX: resizing deselects the current file.
 - [x] FIX: first line use selected tab even when not selected
 - [ ] refactor file opening.
-It's a mess
+It's a mess - WIP
+- [ ] Only store one Selectable thing in status

 ## TODO